BACKGROUND

 critical gaps

-The architecture needed to be modular and extensible to support new sensors, hardware upgrades, and evolving marine standards without ground-up redevelopment.
+The architecture needed to be modular and extensible to support new sensors, hardware upgrades and evolving marine standards without ground-up redevelopment.

 THE CHALLENGES